-The person-level weight PERWT07F was developed in several stages.
-Person-level weights for Panels 11 and 12 were created separately.
+The person-level weight PERWT09F was developed in several stages.
+Person-level weights for Panel 13 and Panel 14 were created separately.
 The weighting process for each panel included an adjustment for nonresponse over time and calibration to independent population figures.
 The calibration was initially accomplished separately for each panel by raking the corresponding sample weights to Current Population Survey (CPS) population estimates based on five variables.
 The five variables used in the establishment of the initial person-level control figures were: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, non-Hispanic with black as sole reported race, non-Hispanic with Asian as sole reported race, and other); sex; and age.
-A 2007 composite weight was then formed by multiplying each weight from Panel 11 by the factor .56 and each weight from Panel 12 by the factor .44.
+A 2009 composite weight was then formed by multiplying each weight from Panel 13 by the factor .52 and each weight from Panel 14 by the factor .48.
 The choice of factors reflected the relative sample sizes of the two panels, helping to limit the variance of estimates obtained from pooling the two samples.
 The composite weight was again raked to the same set of CPS-based control totals.
 When poverty status information derived from income variables became available, a final raking was undertaken on the previously established weight variable.
 Control totals were established using poverty status (five categories: below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty) as well as the original five variables used in the previous calibrations.

-3.2.1 MEPS Panel 11 Weight
+3.2.1 MEPS Panel 13 Weight

-The person-level weight for MEPS Panel 11 was developed using the 2006 full year weight for an individual as a "base" weight for survey participants present in 2006.
-For key, in-scope respondents who joined an RU some time in 2007 after being out-of-scope in 2006, the 2006 family weight associated with the family the person joined served as a "base" weight.
-The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as raking to population control figures for December 2007.
-These control figures were derived by scaling back the population totals obtained from the March 2008 CPS to correspond to a national estimate for the civilian noninstitutionalized population provided by the Census Bureau for December 2007.
+The person-level weight for MEPS Panel 13 was developed using the 2008 full year weight for an individual as a "base" weight for survey participants present in 2008.
+For key, in-scope RU members who joined an RU some time in 2009 after being out-of-scope in 2008, the 2008 family weight associated with the family the person joined served as a "base" weight.
+The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as raking to population control figures for December 2009.
+These control figures were derived by scaling back the population totals obtained from the March 2010 CPS to correspond to a national estimate for the civilian noninstitutionalized population provided by the Census Bureau for

+December 2009.
 Variables used in the establishment of person-level control figures included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, Asian but non-Hispanic, and other); sex; and age.
-Overall, the weighted population estimate for the civilian noninstitutionalized population on December 31, 2007 is 297,823,930.
-Key, responding persons not in-scope on December 31, 2007 but in-scope earlier in the year retained, as their final Panel 11 weight, the weight after the nonresponse adjustment.
+Key, RU members not in-scope on December 31, 2009 but in-scope earlier in the year retained, as their final Panel 13 weight, the weight after the nonresponse adjustment.

-3.2.2 MEPS Panel 12 Weight
+3.2.2 MEPS Panel 14 Weight